Today I am sharing how to install a beadboard ceiling! This DIY project is one of my favorite features in our boys’ new bedroom!

 How to Install a Beadboard Ceiling Step 1 – Measure

-The first thing we did before shopping for materials was measure our space and figure out our design plan.
+The first thing we did before shopping for materials was measure our space and figure out the grid for our design plan.
 Ultimately we decided to divide the room into nine equal sections, the ceiling fixture centered in the very middle.

 As I mentioned before, each room will be different, so this may not work for you depending on both the shape and size of your room, so be sure to be flexible when deciding how many sections to split your beadboard ceiling into.